 MAMA Wellbeing Wallets

-Currently being distributed within over 70 NHS Trusts as part of the governments stillbirth strategy to reduce stillbirth by 2020.
+Currently being distributed within over 70 NHS Trusts as part of the governments stillbirth strategy to reduce stillbirth by 50% by 2025.
 The content on the wallet forms part of the DH and Sands safer pregnancy messaging and we are working in partnership with NHS England on a mission for every mother to receive one by next year.

 The wallets are usually given to mothers by their midwife at the booking in appointment to protect the antenatal notes and they aid discussions such as quitting smoking and reporting symptoms such as preeclampsia and reduced movements.
 Mothers are regularly empowering themselves with essential pregnancy knowledge in the waiting room.
 This ensures that key messages such as monitoring babies’ movements become second nature to the woman as she carries the wallet with her.